Menstruation

 Menstruation (also known as a period, among other colloquial terms) is the regular discharge of blood and mucosal tissue from the inner lining of the uterus through the vagina.
 The menstrual cycle is characterized by the rise and fall of hormones.
-Menstruation is triggered by falling progesterone levels and is a sign that pregnancy has not occurred.
+Menstruation is triggered by falling progesterone levels, and is a sign that pregnancy has not occurred.
+Feminine hygiene products are used in order to maintain hygiene during menses.

-The first period, a point in time known as menarche, usually begins between the ages of 12 and 15.
-Menstruation starting as young as 8 years would still be considered normal.
+The first period, a point in time known as menarche, usually begins during puberty, between the ages of 11 and 13.
+However, menstruation starting as young as eight years would still be considered normal.
 The average age of the first period is generally later in the developing world, and earlier in the developed world.
-The typical length of time between the first day of one period and the first day of the next is 21 to 45 days in young women.
-In adults, the range is between 21 and 31 days with the average being 28 days.
-Bleeding usually lasts around 2 to 7 days.
+The typical length of time between the first day of one period and the first day of the next is 21 to 45 days in young women; in adults, the range is between 21 and 35 days with the average often cited as 28 days.
+In the largest study of menstrual app data, the mean menstrual cycle length was determined to be 29.3 days.
+Bleeding typically lasts two to seven days.
 Periods stop during pregnancy and typically do not resume during the initial months of breastfeeding.
+Lochia occurs after childbirth.
 Menstruation, and with it the possibility of pregnancy, ceases after menopause, which usually occurs between 45 and 55 years of age.

-Up to 80% of women do not experience problems sufficient to disrupt daily functioning either during menstruation or in the days leading up to menstruation.
+During their menstrual period, 38% of all women reported not to be able to perform all their regular daily activities.
 Symptoms in advance of menstruation that do interfere with normal life are called premenstrual syndrome (PMS).
 Some 20 to 30% of women experience PMS, with 3 to 8% experiencing severe symptoms.
 These include acne, tender breasts, bloating, feeling tired, irritability, and mood changes.
-Other symptoms some women experience include painful periods and heavy bleeding during menstruation and abnormal bleeding at any time during the menstrual cycle.
-A lack of periods, known as amenorrhea, is when periods do not occur by age 15 or have not re-occurred in 90 days.
+Other symptoms some women experience include painful periods (estimates are between 50 and 90%) and heavy bleeding during menstruation and abnormal bleeding at any time during the menstrual cycle.
+A lack of periods, known as amenorrhea, is when periods do not occur by age 15 or have not re-occurred in ninety days.